salejandro/EGiG-MBIOD/Practical guide.md

 </br>

-4. For the second part of the practice (session on selective pressures), you need a progam to identify and exclude identical and very similar sequences (tn93), tools for codon-guided multiple sequence aligment (bealign and bam2msa - from the Bioext package), a the program to estimate selective constraints on amino acid positions (hyphy):
+4. Finally, for the second part of the practice (session on selective pressures), you need a progam to identify and exclude identical and very similar sequences (tn93), tools for codon-guided multiple sequence aligment (bealign and bam2msa - from the Bioext package), a the program to estimate selective constraints on amino acid positions (hyphy):

    **1. `tn93`**